-- Provide step-by-step instructions. - Help students create organizers for planning writing tasks. - Record key words on the board or overhead when students are expected to make their own notes. - Allow students to report verbally to a scribe (teacher/ student) who can help in note taking. - Permit students a range of options for reading and writing tasks. - Where an activity requires reading, provide it in advance. - Provide opportunities for enrichment.
+- □ Provide step-by-step instructions. - □ Help students create organizers for planning writing tasks. - Allow students to report verbally to a scribe (teacher/ student) who can help in note taking. - Permit students a range of options for reading and writing tasks. - U Where an activity requires reading, provide it in advance. - □ Provide opportunities for enrichment.